 The Rosebank Field is located 140 km north-west of the Shetland Islands.
 Siccar Point acquired a 20% non-operated interest in the field from the takeover of OMV (U.K.) in January 2017.

 Rosebank was discovered in 2004 and has since been appraised with 5 wells.
 Front end engineering design (FEED) studies commenced in 2012.
 In 2016 the operator took the opportunity to exploit the sharp downward correction in supply chain costs to revisit the project cost estimates.
-Final investment decision (FID) is now scheduled for early 2019.
+SPE anticipates Final Investment Decision (FID) in early 2019.
 The field will be developed as a floating production, storage and offshore loading unit (FPSO).

 Rosebank has excellent reservoir quality sands of Tertiary age known as the Colsay Sandstones.
 The field is a 4-way closure and is situated on the Corona Ridge structural feature.
 The sands are extensive fluvial/marine deposits which are inter-bedded with lava flows.
 In some areas of the field additional sand units are present which are not part of the current development plan: these could add substantial volumes to the current base case.
 The current base case is around 300 million barrels of oil.